 “Short Term Commodity Transactions” means any agreement, including any tolling arrangement, for the purchase or sale of Fuel or Power with a term of thirty-one (31) days or less.

 “Short Term Execution Strategies” means strategies for execution of any Short Term Commodity Transaction or associated Risk Management Policies and Strategies, and Related Agreements.

+“Start Cost” has the meaning set forth on Exhibit E.

 “Successor Energy Manager” has the meaning assigned to such term in Section 10.4.